nate-adkins/nate-adkins.github.io/_pages/robotics.md

 The next day, I joined the WVU University Rover Challenge (URC) Team as a volunteer programmer and started attending meetings and coding sessions.
 With no prior experience in robotics, and no experience developing software on a team, I was initially intimidated.

 The team and team advisor, [Dr. Yu Gu](https://directory.statler.wvu.edu/faculty-staff-directory/yu-gu), utilize a trial by fire approach where exploration is encouraged and failure is an expected and treasured obligation.
-This is an approach that I continue to appreciate.
+This is an approach that I continue to appreciate today.

 ![]({{ site.baseurl }}/assets/images/urc_group_photo.jpg)